 Each password must have a different, random saltInstead of just one salt for everyone, use a different, random value for each user.
 You only have to calculate it once, and you store it with the password hash.
 By making the salt very large (see above), a system could have millions, or even hundreds of millions, of users but the chance that two users would get the same random salt remains very small.
 Now the attacker has to hash the dictionary file for every user password to be tested.
 The problem just got significantly harder.

-A second salt, used system-wide and not stored with the hashed password adds still more work for the bad guys.
-One place to "store" such a salt is as a constant in the programs that process passwords.
+A second salt, called a "key," used system-wide and not stored with the hashed password adds still more work for the bad guys.
+Such a scheme is called a "keyed hash."
+One place to store the key is as a constant in the programs that process passwords.

 Happily, cryptographers know all about collision attacks, and so they design hash functions that are resistant to such attacks.
 Perhaps now is a good time to caution you against "roll your own" cryptography.
 It turns out to be surprisingly hard to do right, and you don't need to.
 There is software that will do what you need, freely available.